Sensory Toys for Babies, Toddlers, and Kids: A Therapist’s Top Picks - Baby Chick

 6. Trampoline

-Jumping is a great sensory experience that can help a child get some deep proprioceptive input.
-This sensory input helps our kids learn body awareness skills and motor coordination.
+Jumping is a great sensory experience that can provide a child with deep proprioceptive input.
+This sensory input helps our children develop body awareness skills and improve motor coordination.
 It also helps them get some of their wiggles and extra energy out.

 7. Scooter Boards